amandaguglieri/hackinglife/docs/nmap.md

 # It forces port enumeration and it's not limited to 1000 ports
 nmap 10.0.2.1 -p-

-# It doesn’t do a port scan after host discovery amd it only prints out the available hosts that responded to the host discovery probes.
+# Disables port scanning.
+If we disable port scan (`-sn`), Nmap automatically ping scan with `ICMP Echo Requests` (`-PE`).
 Also called ping scan or ping sweep.
 More reliable that pinging the broadcast address because hosts do not reply to broadcast queries).
 nmap -sn 10.0.2.1

+# Disables DNS resolution.
+nmap -n 10.0.2.1

+# Disables ARP ping.
+nmap 10.0.2.1 --disable-arp-ping

-# This option skips the host discovery stage altogether
+# This option skips the host discovery stage altogether.
+It deactivates the ICMP echo requests
 nmap  -Pn  10.0.2.1

+# Scans top 100 ports.
+nmap  -F  10.0.2.1

 # To skip host discovery and port scan, while still allowing NMAP Scripting Engine to run, we use -Pn -sn combined.
 nmap -Pn -sn 10.0.2.1